Yes, God really does love homosexuals!

 The Eighth Commandment (20:15) says, "You shall not steal."
 Have you ever taken something that didn’t belong to you, no matter how small and regardless of its value?
 What do we call someone who steals?
 A thief.
 No mention of homosexuals.

 The Ninth Commandment (20:16) says, "You shall not lie or bear false witness."
 Have you have ever told a lie, no matter how small?
 What about lying to get out of trouble at work or blaming someone for something that was really your fault?
 What do we call someone who lies?
 A liar.
 The Bible says “all liars will have their place in the Lake of Fire," on Judgment Day, Revelation 21:8.
 We may not think lying is a serious sin but God thinks it's serious!
 No mention of homosexuals.

 The Tenth Commandment (20:17) says, "You shall not covet anything that is your neighbor's."
-That includes their house, their cars, their friends, their job, their possessions.
+That includes their house, their cars, their friends, their job, their possessions, their husband or wife.

 It should be clear by now that the problem keeping us from God isn't that we're homosexuals.
 Being GLBTs is not the issue.
 The issue with God is that we are sinners and our sin separates us from God.
 Isaiah says "your sins have separated you from your God.
 Your sins have hidden His face from you so that He will not hear,” Isaiah 59:2.

 Does the fact that you have sinned against God terrify you?
 It should.
 Our sins anger God.
 The Bible says we are "enemies of God because of our wicked works," Colossians 1:21.
 The Bible says if you don't know Jesus, “God's wrath abides on you,” John 3:36.